Docker Compose (OLake UI)

 This will create and use /custom/path/to/olake-data instead of the default ./olake-data directory.

-External PostgreSQL Configuration
+External PostgreSQL Configurationβ

-OLake supports using an external PostgreSQL instance instead of the built-in Postgres service included in the docker-compose file.
+OLake Go supports using an external PostgreSQL instance instead of the built-in Postgres service included in the docker-compose file.
 This PostgreSQL stores all job data, configurations, sync state, and Temporal workflow data.

-Within the compose file, an extension field named x-db-envs defines all database configuration values used by OLake and Temporal.
+Within the compose file, an extension field named x-db-envs defines all database configuration values used by OLake Go and Temporal.
 These values can be modified to point to the external PostgreSQL instance.

 x-db-envs: